 Click the «Tracking» tab at the top.

 One of the benefits of MonsterInsights is that it supports custom user roles for tracking.
-Which means you can ignore visits from specific users on your site.
+This means you can ignore visits from specific users on your site.
 For example, what if you don’t want to track «Authors?»

 You would select the «Author» role in the Engagement section.